Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 Iran fires at Gulf Arab countries and hits ship in Persian Gulf

-British officials said several U.S. personnel were injured in drone strikes in northern Iraq on Wednesday night.
+British officials said several U.S. personnel were injured Wednesday night in drone strikes in northern Iraq.

 Brig.
 Guy Foden said a number of drones hit a base in Irbil that houses both British and American troops.
 Another officer, Lt.
 Gen. Nick Perry, said there were no British casualties, while the U.S. sustained some casualties but “nothing too serious.”